-Training supports staff and students acquiring the skills, knowledge and attitude to make them competent in the safety and health aspects of their work and instils a positive health and safety culture.
+Training supports Management, Staff and Students acquiring the skills, knowledge and attitude to make them competent in the safety and health aspects of their work and instils a positive health and safety culture.
 Training also serves to improve safety awareness and attitudes that are essential for effective safety management.

-It is the policy of TUS to provide relevant Health & Safety training/briefing to all new and existing staff and students.
+It is the policy of TUS to provide relevant Health & Safety training/briefing to all new and existing managers, staff and students.
 The University's policy on the arrangements for the provision of Health and Safety training are as follows:

-- In assigning an employee to a specific task, the responsible TUS Unit will take account of their capabilities in relation to safety, health and welfare.
+- In assigning an employee to a specific task, the responsible TUS Department or TUS Unit will take account of their capabilities in relation to safety, health and welfare.
 Employees must not be put at risk by being given work that they do not have the competence to undertake.
-Appropriate Training and/or instruction needs to precede the task to be undertaken. - All employees where required must attend & complete Health & Safety training arranged for them by TUS or by their reporting TUS Unit.

-- TUS requires that instruction and training is provided in a form, manner and language that would be reasonably likely to be understood by those receiving it.
-Training will be provided at no financial cost to staff. - In the case of groups of particularly sensitive employees and employees covered by specific safety and health legislation, such as persons with disabilities, pregnant workers or young persons, TUS will endeavour to ensure they are protected against the dangers that affect them. - Employees will be provided with health & safety induction training on appointment to TUS, arranged by the Human Resources Department and specific local area health & safety induction arranged by their Department/Unit.
-Each employee will be made aware of emergency action procedures during their induction and the safety arrangements pertinent to their campus location. - Any TUS Unit permitting external organisation employees on to a campus to perform work on behalf of the University (for example, maintenance contractors, cleaners, etc.) shall ensure that such staff receive appropriate instruction in any risks associated with the place of work (location of work on campus). - Employees are required to make reasonable efforts to develop competence and implement what they have learnt about safe systems of work, and to report to their managers any perceived gaps in their knowledge and understanding of the health and safety requirements and systems of work. - Where a staff member considers their training or skills level for completing a work task, is not adequate, then they should report the matter to their line Manager/Supervisor.
-The reporting Unit will, where necessary, will provide any required training and development to enable the staff member achieve the appropriate level of competence to perform the task safely. - TUS Units must retain H&S training records for staff reporting to their unit.
+Appropriate Training and/or instruction needs to precede the task to be undertaken. - All employees where required must attend & complete Health & Safety training arranged for them by TUS or by their reporting Department or Unit. - TUS requires that instruction and training is provided in a form, manner and language that would be reasonably likely to be understood by those receiving it.
+Training will be provided at no financial cost to staff. - In the case of groups of particularly sensitive employees and employees covered by specific safety and health legislation, such as persons with disabilities, pregnant workers or young persons, TUS will endeavour to ensure they are protected against the dangers that affect them. - Employees will be provided with health & safety induction training on appointment to TUS, arranged by the Human Resources Department and specific local area health & safety induction arranged by their reporting Department/Unit.
+Each employee will be made aware of emergency action procedures during their induction and the safety arrangements pertinent to their campus location. - Any TUS Department or Unit permitting external organisation employees on to a campus to perform work on behalf of the University (for example, maintenance contractors, cleaners, etc.) shall ensure that such staff receive appropriate instruction in any risks associated with the place of work (location of work on campus) in line with the relevant campus Estates Department procedures and controls for the management and attendance of contractors. - Employees are required to make reasonable efforts to develop competence and implement what they have learnt about safe systems of work, and to report to their managers any perceived gaps in their knowledge and understanding of the health and safety requirements and systems of work. - Where a staff member considers their training or skills level for completing a work task, is not adequate, then they should report the matter to their line Manager/Supervisor.
+The reporting Unit, where necessary, will provide any required training and development to enable the staff member to achieve the appropriate level of competence to perform the task safely.